lizmat/raku-all-modules/cpan/LEONT/App-Prove6/README.md

 Options that take arguments:

+    -I,  --incdir          Library paths to include.
     -e,  --exec            Interpreter to run the tests ('' for compiled tests.)
-         --harness         Define test harness to use.
+         --ext             Set the extensions for tests (default <t t6>) --harness         Define test harness to use.
 See TAP::Harness.
          --reporter        Result reporter to use.
 See REPORTERS.
     -j,  --jobs            Run N test jobs in parallel (try 9.)